 When you share a new article on social media, only a small percentage of your followers are likely to take action and read it immediately.
 Sharing it more often will result in more website visits and increased audience engagement.
-The more your audience likes your content, the more they are likely to continue engaging with your content and recommend your business or services to friends and family.
+This is a form of content repetition, and it's important.

 When we say it helps to “recycle your content,” we don't necessarily mean that you need to use the same content over and over.
 It also means taking selected content and expanding on the topic; this allows you to create new content quickly.